 For more demanding titles like Cyberpunk 2077 or Red Dead Redemption 2, you’ll want something more powerful like an NVIDIA GeForce RTX 2060 or higher.

-In gaming laptops, the CPU is one of the most important components.
+In gaming laptops, the CPU or central processing unit is one of the most important components.
 It determines how well your laptop can process instructions and handle complex calculations required in modern games.

 The two main players in the CPU market are Intel and AMD.
 Intel CPUs have traditionally been preferred by gamers due to their higher clock speeds and single-threaded performance.